mikalai-hryb/notes/aws.md

 Within EC2 is used to store EBS Snapshots.

+### AMI
+AMI - Amazon Machine Image, it represents a customization of an EC2 instance.
+It's a supported and maintained image provided by AWS that provides the information required to launch an instance.

-AMI - Amazon Machine Image, it represents a customization of an EC2 instance Faster boot/configuration time because software is pre-packaged AMI can be build for a specific region but later it can be copied accrooss regions
+* faster boot/configuration time because software is pre-packaged
+* AMI can be build for a specific region but later it can be copied accrooss regions

-AMI types:
+AMI includes
+* EBS snapshot(s) or template for the root volume of the instance for instance-store-backed AMIs
+* launch permissions (which AWS account can launch the instances)
+* block device mapping that specifies the volumes to attach to the instance

+#### Types
 * a public AMI (aws provided)
 * your own AMIs
 * AMI Marketplace

-start A

-EC2 instnce is virtual machine but it is attached to a real hardware server

-EBS volume types
-* gp2 / gp3 - general purpose SSD volume, balanced price and performance
-* io1 / io2 - highest-performance SSD volume
-* st1 - HHD, for frequenty accessed, throughput -intensive workloads, low cost
-* sc1 - HDD, for lees frequently accessed workloads, lowest cost
+#### Types (in terms of store)
+* an Amazon EBS-backed AMI
+* an instance store-backed AMI

 Characteristics of volums
 * size